China Dynamics Enters into MOU to Create Exclusive Distribution Network in the Americas

-HONG KONG, Apr 13, 2021 - (ACN Newswire) - China Dynamics (Holdings) Limited (the "Company"; Stock Code: 476, together with its subsidiaries, collectively "China Dynamics" or the "Group"), a provider of new energy vehicles and technology integrated solutions, and Citizens Resources LLC ("Citizens") have signed a Memorandum of Understanding ("MOU") for strategic business cooperation in Canada, the USA, Brazil, the Caribbean and Latin America (hereinafter the "Exclusive Territory") to set the basis for an exclusive master distributorship and licensing agreement.
+HONG KONG SAR - Media OutReach - 13 April 2021 - China Dynamics (Holdings) Limited (the "Company"; Stock Code: 476, together with its subsidiaries, collectively "China Dynamics" or the "Group"), a provider of new energy vehicles and technology integrated solutions, and Citizens Resources LLC ("Citizens") have signed a Memorandum of Understanding ("MOU") for strategic business cooperation in Canada, the USA, Brazil, the Caribbean and Latin America (hereinafter the "Exclusive Territory") to set the basis for an exclusive master distributorship and licensing agreement.

 Under the MOU, both parties will enter into a series of agreements allowing China Dynamics to create a sales pipeline and a distribution network for electromobility products in the Exclusive Territory on an exclusive basis and to support the distribution network with training, marketing, after sales and charging infrastructure.